robinparriath/robinparriath.github.io/README.md

 I'm a programmer and tech enthusiast.

-[blog.parriath.com](https://blog.parriath.com) is where I write about general tech stuff.
+[blog.parriath.com](https://blog.parriath.com) is where I write about stuff.

 .